Clip path

 Each year, a 15-day semi-annual bonus (prima de servicios) is paid on the last day of June and the 20th of December.

-Incorporation: How to Set Up a Subsidiary in Colombia
+Incorporation: How to set up a subsidiary in Colombia

 Setting up a subsidiary in Colombia can be a complex and long-winded process.
 There are several steps involved in setting up a subsidiary in Colombia.

 Next, you need to formalize the public deed.
 You will need to pay the notary fees, which is a percentage of your capital, and get your legal representative in Colombia to sign the deed.
-You also need to present letters of acceptance from the branch representatives that the parent company has appointed in Colombia.

 All the above documents will now be presented to the National Taxes and Customs Directorate of Colombia for your registration to complete.
 This step will also lead to the generation of your tax identification number, which will be essential in complying with government taxation regulations in the country.